A Matter of Impending Doom

 He finished off completing the entry, took the payment and provided a receipt.
 All in all it was a good day’s work.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Word HoperWrite a Review